An overview of Linux container security

-Containers are often treated as if they were virtual machines which are far from the truth, they are a lot less isolated from the host system.
-However, there is a myriad of ways to enhance isolation.
-This blog post will give you an overview of Linux container security.
+Though containers are often treated as if they are virtual machines, this is far from the truth, as they are in fact much less isolated from the host system.
+However, there are a myriad of ways in which to enhance isolation.
+This blog post will provide an overview of Linux container security.

 What are containers?

 So what is the difference between containers and virtual machines?
 Containerization is operating-system-level virtualization where containers are isolated user-space instances that share the host system’s kernel.
-This means the kernel is the most important attack vector in your system.
+This means the kernel is the most vulnerable attack vector in your system.
 Virtual machines, on the other hand, are fully virtualized [HVM], including the kernel and hardware emulation.
-Of course, the main advantage of containers is less overhead and better scalability but that doesn’t mean you have to give up on security.
+While containers have a huge advantage in terms of less overhead and better scalability, that doesn’t mean you have to give up on security.

 Get started with Linux container security

-You should not run any process as root in containers.
-Instead, use Linux capabilities and drop every capability that you do not need.
+Instead of running any processes as root in containers, you should use Linux capabilities and drop every capability you do not need.
 There are dangerous capabilities that should be avoided, such as SYS_ADMIN which essentially gives you root access.
 SETUID executables also pose a threat because they are often exploited to elevate privileges.
 If you need these capabilities you can still set the no-new-privileges security option which will prevent child processes from gaining additional privileges.
 Better yet, build container images that do not ship SUID binaries.

 Linux containers are based on cgroups and namespaces such as the mount, pid, or network namespaces.
 A new addition is the user namespace which remaps a range of user IDs in a namespace to another range on the host.
 This means root in a Linux container (UID 0) will have an arbitrary high user ID on the host.
 User namespaces also make it possible to create containers as a regular user, without root privileges.